Mariupol mayor says siege has killed more than 10K civilians

 Russia has appointed a seasoned general to lead its renewed push in the eastern Donbas region.

-A senior U.S. defense official said Monday that a long Russian convoy is now rolling toward the eastern city of Izyum with artillery, aviation and infantry support, apparently for the looming offensive.
+A senior U.S. defense official on Monday described a long Russian convoy now rolling toward the eastern city of Izyum with artillery, aviation and infantry support, as part of redeployment for what appears to be a looming Russian campaign in the east.

 More artillery is being deployed near the city of Donetsk, while ground combat units that withdrew from around the Kyiv and Chernihiv areas appear destined for refitting and resupplying before they position in Donbas, said the official, who spoke on condition of anonymity to discuss internal U.S. military assessments.